 Operating Costs and Expenses.
 Operating costs and expenses consist primarily of sales and administrative-related personnel costs, sales commissions and advertising expenses directly related to product sales and administrative costs relating to business unit and corporate management activities, as well as gains and losses on sales of property and equipment.
-Operating costs and expenses as a percentage of sales were comparable in 2017, 2018 and 2019.
+Operating costs and expenses as a percentage of sales increased in 2020 compared to 2019 due to the effect of lower sales.
+Operating costs and expenses as a percentage of sales in 2019 were comparable to 2018.

 Operating Income.
-As a percentage of net sales, operating income decreased from 2018 to 2019 while operating income increased from 2017 to 2018.
+As a percentage of net sales, operating income decreased from 2019 to 2020 and decreased from 2018 to 2019.
 Operating margins were primarily impacted by the factors impacting cost of sales, gross margin and operating costs discussed above.

 General.
 Our profitability primarily depends on our ability to utilize our production capacity effectively, which is affected by, among other things, the demand for our products and our ability to control our manufacturing costs, primarily comprised of labor costs and materials.
 The materials used in our products consist of purchased components and raw materials some of which are subject to fluctuations in the commodity markets such as zinc, brass and stainless steel.
-Total material costs represented approximately 45% of our cost of sales in 2019, with commodity-related raw materials accounting for approximately 13% of our cost of sales.
-During 2018, markets for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, generally strengthened, but moderated at the end of 2018 and remained relatively stable through 2019.
-Over that same period, the market for stainless steel, the primary raw material used for the manufacture of marine exhaust headers and pipes and wake enhancement systems, remained relatively stable.
-While we expect the markets for our primary commodity-related raw materials to remain stable during 2020, we recognize that economic conditions could introduce renewed volatility on these and other manufacturing materials.
+Total material costs represented approximately 43% of our cost of sales in 2020, with commodity-related raw materials accounting for approximately 12% of our cost of sales.
+During 2019 and 2020, markets for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, remained relatively stable.
+Over those same periods, the market for stainless steel, the primary raw material used for the manufacture of marine exhaust headers and pipes and wake enhancement systems, also remained relatively stable.
+While we expect the markets for our primary commodity-related raw materials to remain stable during 2021, we recognize that economic conditions could introduce renewed volatility on these and other manufacturing materials.